 Currently Jennifer can be seen reporting on the KTLA-5 news in Los Angeles.

-She can also be seen on the true crime series “My Dirty Little Secret” as a crime reporter/contributor for season 3, on Investigation Discovery network.
-The show is produced by Red Marble Media with whom Jennifer signed a development deal with in March 2014.
+Jennifer also appeared on several episodes of the true crime series “My Dirty Little Secret” as a crime reporter/contributor on the Investigation Discovery network.

 Prior to KTLA…Jennifer was a sports anchor/reporter at Fox-11.
 She covered the NBA, MLB, NFL, NHL…she also produced and anchored “Better Bodies” a fitness franchise.
 Jennifer also filed reports for her interactive extreme sports segment which she created & produced called “Jenn-X.” Her enterprising skills earned Jennifer a Golden Mike award for “Best Sports Reporting” in 2003.
 She was also recognized by the Los Angeles Press Club.

 While sports anchoring/reporting for Fox-11, Jennifer also anchored the weekend newscasts for their sister station UPN-13.
 She is bilingual and when her career started, Jennifer held 2 full time jobs, one at KSWT the ABC affiliate, the other at Telemundo Cable Network where she produced and anchored the news in Spanish.
 She then moved to KOLD-TV the CBS affiliate in Tucson as weekend anchor/general assignment reporter.